nnaumenko/iot_ambit/tests/test_diaglog/readme.md

 # Running the tests

 Copy here all necessary files from main project directory.
 The files to be copied are as follows:

 * diag.h
+* diag.cpp
 * module.h
+* util.h
+* util.cpp

+Copy here all necessary files from test/common directory.
+The files to be copied are as follows:

+* test.h
+* fakestream.h
+* fakestream.cpp

 Open .ino file in IDE, compile, upload and open serial monitor to observe test results